 Nepal is a very hospitable country to visit that provides exceptionally popular destinations for travelers.
 Whether it is treks, hikes, climbing challenges, jungle safaris, pilgrimage tours, or leisure tours, Nepal has it all.
 Different people have their own different interests and hobbies thus, the country provides every individual with adventures that meets their interest.

-Everest, Manaslu, Annapurna Region, Upper Mustang, Dolpo, Langtang, and Kanchenjunga, are popular destinations for trekking, peak climbing, and expeditions.
+Everest, Manaslu, Annapurna Region, Upper Mustang, Dolpo, Langtang, and Kanchenjunga, are popular destinations for trekking in Nepal, peak climbing, and expeditions.
 Similarly, Kathmandu Manakamana, Muktinath, Gosainkunda, Lumbini, Pathivara, and Janakpur are famous for being pilgrimage sites.
 Kathmandu, Chitwan, Pokhara, and Lumbini are premium tour destinations.
 On the other hand, Chitwan National Park, Bardia National Park, Koshi Tappu Wildlife Reserve, Shuklaphanta Wildlife Reserve, and Parsa Wildlife Reserve are popular to indulge in Jungle Safari, bird watching, and similar stuff.
 Also, the country hosts numerous destinations for adventure sports like rafting, kayaking, paragliding, and bungee jumping.

 Things to do in Nepal